-Included in public Scoring Question posting Notes Range Criteria Scoring include a visual diagram(s) to highlight dataflows, to provide context for the overall technical infrastructure.
+Included in public Scoring Question posting Notes Range Criteria Scoring of operation.
+In addition, the overview should account for geographic dispersion of incoming network traffic such as DNS, Whois, and registrar transactions.
+If the registry serves a highly localized registrant base, then traffic might be expected to come mainly from one area.
+This high-level summary should not repeat answers to questions below.
+Answers should include a visual diagram(s) to highlight dataflows, to provide context for the overall technical infrastructure.
 Detailed diagrams for subsequent questions should be able to map back to this high-level diagram(s).
 The visual diagram(s) can be supplemented with documentation, or a narrative, to explain how all of the Technical & Operational components conform.
-A complete answer is expected to be approximately 5 to 10 pages. carry out this function.
-0 - fails requirements: Does not meet all the requirements to score 1.
+A complete answer is expected to be approximately 5 to 10 pages. overall business approach and planned size of the registry; (5) adequate resourcing for technical plan in the planned costs detailed in the financial section; and (6) consistency with subsequent technical questions.
+Does not meet all the requirements to score 1.
 32 Architecture: provide documentation for the system and network architecture that will support registry operations for the proposed scale of the registry.
 System and network architecture documentation must clearly demonstrate the applicant's ability to operate, manage, and monitor registry systems.
-Documentation shouldmay include multiple diagrams or other components including but not limited tosufficient to describes: • Detailed network diagram(s) showing the full interplay of registry elements, including but not limited to SRS, DNS, Whois, data escrow, and registry database functions; • Network and associated systems necessary to support registry operations, including: • Anticipated TCP / IP addressing scheme • Hardware (i.e., servers, routers, networking components, virtual machines and key characteristics (CPU and RAM, Disk space, internal network connectivity, and make and model)); networking components, virtual machines) • Operating system and versions, and • Software and applications (with version information) necessary to support registry operations, management, and monitoring • General overview of capacity planning, including bandwidth allocation plans; • List of providers / carriers; and • Resourcing plans for the initial implementation of, and ongoing maintenance for, this aspect of the criteria (Number and description of personnel roles allocated to this area).
-N 0-2 Complete answer demonstrates: •(1)detailed and coherent network architecture; •(2)architecture providing resiliency for registry systems; •(3)a technical plan scope/scale that is consistent with the overall business approach and planned size of the registry; and •(4)a technical plan that is adequately resourced in the planned costs detailed in the financial section.
-2 - exceeds requirements: Response meets all attributes for a score of 1 and includes (1) Evidence of highly developed and detailed network architecture that is able to scale well above stated projections for high registration volumes, thereby significantly reducing the risk from unexpected volume surges and demonstrates an ability to adapt quickly to support new technologies and services that are not necessarily envisaged for initial registry startup; and (2) Evidence of a highly available, robust, and secure infrastructure.; (3) Network architecture shows full interplay and consistency of technical and business requirements; and (4) Evidence of technical resources already on hand or fully committed.
-1 - meets requirements: Response includes (1) An adequate description of the architecture that substantially demonstrates the applicant's capabilities and knowledge required to meet this element; (2) Plans for network architecture describe all necessary elements; (3) Descriptions demonstrate adequate network architecture providing robustness and security of the registry; (4) Bandwidth and SLA are commensurate with the technical, operational, and financial overall business approach as described in
+Documentation should include multiple diagrams or other components including but not limited to: Detailed network diagram(s) showing the full interplay of registry elements, including but not limited to SRS, DNS, Whois, data escrow, and registry database functions; Network and associated systems necessary to support registry operations, including: Anticipated TCP / IP addressing scheme, Hardware (i.e., servers, routers, networking components, virtual machines and key characteristics (CPU and RAM, Disk space, internal network connectivity, and make and model)), Operating system and versions, and Software and applications (with version information) necessary to support registry operations, and General overview of capacity planning, Ν 0-2 Complete answer demonstrates: (1) detailed and coherent network architecture; (2) architecture providing resiliency for registry systems; (3) a technical plan scope/scale that is consistent with the overall business approach and planned size of the registry; and (4) a technical plan that is adequately resourced in the planned costs detailed in the financial section.
+2 - exceeds requirements: Response meets all attributes for a score of 1 and includes (1) Evidence of highly developed and detailed network architecture that is able to scale well above stated projections for high registration volumes, thereby significantly reducing the risk from unexpected volume surges and demonstrates an ability to adapt quickly to support new technologies and services that are not necessarily envisaged for initial registry startup; and (2) Evidence of a highly available, robust, and secure infrastructure.
+1 - meets requirements: Response includes (1) An adequate description of the architecture that substantially demonstrates the applicant's capabilities and knowledge required to meet this element; (2) Plans for network architecture describe all necessary elements;